Light Footprint Management

 About the author

-Charles-Edouard Bouée is the Chief Operating Officer of Roland Berger Strategy Consultants, a member of its Global Executive Committee and President of Roland Berger Strategy Consultants Asia.
+Charles-Edouard Bouée is the Chief Executive Officer of Roland Berger Strategy Consultants, a member of its Global Executive Committee and President of Roland Berger Strategy Consultants Asia.
 For over two decades, Bouée has been working on strategy, mergers and acquisitions and large scale performance improvement projects in over 20 countries.

 He is the author of the book China's Management Revolution: Spirit, Land, Energy